greninger-lab/vadr-models-hpiv/README.md

 2. Clone the latest HPIV VADR model library from this repository (current release v1.0)<br/>
    `git clone git@github.com:greninger-lab/vadr-models-hpiv.git`<br/>
    or download the current release from [here](https://github.com/greninger-lab/vadr-models-hpiv/releases/tag/v1.0).</br>
-   Note the path to the directory name created plus the specific
-   subdirectory (e.g. /path/to/vadr-models-hpiv/hpiv2) as `<hpiv-models-dir-path>`
-   for step 4.
+   Note the path to the directory name created plus the specific type subdirectory (e.g. /path/to/vadr-models-hpiv/hpiv2) as `<hpiv-models-dir-path>` for step 4.